 I haven’t had much family friendly fun planned for little Spaghetti Legs these Easter holidays; I’ve been busy with work and up to my eyes in washing that I keep putting off.
 I hadn’t planned any trips and my half arsed efforts to see friends had fallen by the wayside.
 But I did redeem myself by taking him to check out the Liverpool Indoor Funfair.
-Thanks to Paul at Boxed Off Comms for hooking us up!

 The Indoor Funfair has come to Liverpool for the first time after a successful 2018 debut in Yorkshire, and me and 5 year old Spaghetti Legs went with our friends (including boys aged 2 and 4) to review the attraction.